aspyct/php-sqlite-chain/README.md

-# PHP SQLite Chain
+# PHP SQLite Tree

 A distributed sqlite database implementation for php.

 ## Overview

-- Strict transaction ordering on all links
+- Strict transaction ordering on all nodes
 - Highly available read: data can be read locally even if other hosts are down.
-Data is replicated fully on each link.
+Data is replicated fully on each node.
 - Writes propagate through the whole chain before returning
 - Unexpected crashes causing a partial write can be recovered.

 Think of it as a daisy-chain of sqlite databases.
-Each server (called `link` hereafter) will wait for his next link to validate the transaction before committing locally.
+Each server (called `node` hereafter) will wait for his next node to validate the transaction before committing locally.

 Important note: the system relies on write requests to recover from unexpected crashes in the chain.
-For example, if your head link fails after the tail link committed an instruction, but before it could commit its own transaction (on the head link), the tail link will have different data until a recovery is performed.
+For example, if your leaf node fails after the root node committed an instruction, but before it could commit its own transaction (on the leaf node), the root node will have different data until a recovery is performed.
 For this reason, you should monitor unexpected process/server crashes and do a no-op write (instruction with no statement) after that.
 A cron can also be considered.

 ## Use cases